TravisWheelerLab/BATH/documentation/userguide/tutorial.md

    % frahmmer -o RIB.out RIB.hmm seq1.fa
 ```

  The file RIB.out should now contain a single hit between the Ribosomal_S19e protein family and the DNA sequence.
-If you open this file you will see that it cintains the following information:
+If you open this file you will see that it contains the following information:

    1) File Header - lines begin with '#' and contains basic information about the search parameters
 ```